 New York State law and regulation require that any insurer writing Medigap insurance must accept a Medicare enrollees application for coverage at any time throughout the year.
 Insurers may not deny the applicant a Medigap policy or make any premium rate distinctions because of health status, claims experience, medical condition or whether the applicant is receiving health care services.
 However, eligibility for policies offered on a group basis is limited to those individuals who are members of the group to which the policy is issued.

-A list of insurers offering Medigap insurance along with the premium rates for each plan are provided below.
+A list of insurers offering Medigap insurance along with the premium rates for each plan are provided in our consumer section.
 Note that while every Medigap insurer offers both Plan A and B for policies sold before June 01, 2010, and Plans A, B and either C or F for policies sold on or after June 01, 2010, not every company offers all standardized plans.

 Medigap policies may contain up to a six (6) month waiting period before pre-existing conditions are covered.
 A pre-existing condition is a condition for which medical advice was given or treatment was recommended or received from a physician within six months before the effective date of coverage.
 However, under New York State regulation, the waiting period may be either reduced or waived entirely, depending upon your individual circumstances.
 Medigap insurers are required to reduce the waiting period by the number of days that you were covered under some form of "creditable" coverage so long as there were no breaks in coverage of more than 63 calendar days.
 Coverage is considered "creditable" if it is one of the following types of coverage:

-- A health benefit plan issued under the Peace Corps Act; and
+- A health benefit plan issued under the Peace Corps Act